sbirmi/bari/src/Taboo/README.md

 ## Player join interaction

 New players may be allowed to join in the middle of the game if the game isn't over.
-If late joinees are allowed, also allow players to leave the game halfway by pressing a button.

 Client --> Server

 ```
-["JOIN", playerName, team:int={0..T}]   # T = number of teams
+["JOIN", playerName:str, team:int={0..T}]   # T = number of teams
    ["JOIN-OKAY", playerName, team:int=t]
    ["JOIN-BAD", "reason", (opt) bad-data]
 ```